CodePushGo/website/src/content/blog/en/capacitor-ota-updates-boosting-low-end-device-performance.md

 ### Main Points

-Capacitor OTA updates have shown to improve performance on low-end devices significantly.
+React Native OTA updates have shown to improve performance on low-end devices significantly.
 CodePushGo's system has already powered **947.6 million updates** across 1,400 apps, increasing release efficiency by 81% [\[1\]](https://capgo.app/).
 As Rodrigo Mantica puts it:

 > "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!"